epi-project/brane-documentation/specification/src/design/components/driver.md

 ![Example workflow with a branch](../../assets/diagrams/WorkflowExample1.png)
 _**Figure 1**: Example workflow showing a branch.
 Intuitively, this workflow will run function \\( f \\) first, after which \\( g \\) is executed if the result of \\( f \\) is larger than 6, or \\( h \\) is executed otherwise._

+## Returning results
+As the workflow gets executed, the driver is also responsible for giving feedback to the user who submitted the workflow.
+This includes both debug messages of the framework itself, and feedback the user explicitly schedules in the workflow and the final workflow result.

+Note that the driver, by design, never sees the actual data.
+Thus, the best thing the driver can do is to report the name of the resulting dataset and where it resides and then lets the user download it separately.

+## Next
+Next, we will describe the [planner](./planner.md).
+But if you are curious to how the driver is actually implemented, refer to its relevant page in the [Implementation](TODO) chapters.